Star Wars Rise of Resistance at Disneyland Strategy Guide

-Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with California locals and tourists competing for coveted boarding passes to its virtual queue.
+Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with California locals and tourists competing to buy Individual Lightning Lane access or waiting in long lines.
 This ride guide answers frequently asked questions, with step-by-step strategy for the Galaxy’s Edge E-Ticket.
-(Updated September 27, 2021.)
+(Updated March 28, 2022.)